-Recently, I participated in an Exhibition called "In the Flesh II" at the Torpedo Factory's "Target Gallery.”
-As I understood it, the curatorial position was to highlight the various ways contemporary artists were exploring the implications of figurative art.
+Recently, I participated in an Exhibition called "In the Flesh II" at the Torpedo Factory's "Target Gallery."
+The curatorial position was to highlight the various ways contemporary artists explored the implications of figurative art.

 The modeling of the head is intended to blur distinctions between human and animal forms.
-This is a direct reference to industrialized genetic experimentation being conducted on various animal and plant species.
-The singular reference in this instance is ANDi, the surviving (out of a number of failed attempts) rhesus monkey who had foreign proteins introduced into his DNA.
-The intent for this kind of work and other experiments (such as product testing and vivisection) is to study virus pathology.
+This reference is a comment on industrialized genetic experimentation being conducted on various animal and plant species.
+In this instance, the singular reference is "ANDi," the surviving (out of several failed attempts) rhesus monkey who had foreign proteins introduced into his DNA.
+The intent for this kind of work and other experiments (such as product testing and vivisection) is to study viral pathogenesis.
 These practices are inhumane and are corrupting forces in our society.
 The human-other-animal hybrid form is a reminder of our psychological and spiritual connection to the non-human animals.
-It is also a grim reminder that scientists are actively pursuing the development of patented genetic hybrids whose genetic codes match those of humans, closely enough to achieve "accurate test results."
+It is also a grim reminder that scientists are actively pursuing the development of patented genetic hybrids whose genetic codes match those of humans, near enough to achieve "accurate test results."